“Please do not spoil, transform or improve them out of existence”

 The Indigenous Veld Goat (IVG)

-The Veld Goat is indigenous to southern Africa.
-It almost disappeared with the purifying of the Boer Goat.
+The Veld Goat is indigenous to Southern Africa.
+It almost disappeared with the purifying of the Boer Goat, but thanks to dedicated breeders, this remarkable animal is making a strong comeback.

-• they can either graze or browse on a wide variety of plants, shrubs and grasses.
+• Adaptable Diet: Can graze or browse on a wide variety of plants, shrubs, and grasses.

 Quick identification Reference